 ArticlesController, found at src/Controller/ArticlesController.php

 Using these conventions, CakePHP knows that a request to

 index() function of the

-PeopleController, where the Person model is automatically available (and
+ArticlesController, where the Articles model is automatically available (and

-automatically tied to the ‘people’ table in the database), and renders to a
+automatically tied to the ‘articles’ table in the database), and renders to a

 file.
 None of these relationships have been configured by any means other than